Learn about actual and potential costs

 How can I gain leverage during negotiations?

-What is your cancellation policy for online advertising?
+What is your cancelation policy for online advertising?

 How far in advance must I place my order and send you my advertising materials?